 The context for farmer involvement in research can vary widely67,68, and while there are numerous publications examining the form of those relationships to our knowledge there are few studies on mechanisms for farmer compensation, and even fewer on how those mechanisms influence collaboration dynamics69.
 This omission is problematic; research participants should always be compensated, and the form this compensation takes is particularly germane to the topic of power.
 It is common for farmers to be compensated by the experience and knowledge gained from the activities, access to research findings, better productivity, or a similarly non-tangible exchange.
 In its most egregious forms, this arrangement is elitist, extractive, and disrespectful.
 We acknowledge individual researchers may be constrained in their access to unrestricted grant money to pay collaborators, but without an offer of fair compensation, collaborators may reasonably intuit a devaluation.
 Moreover, failing to provide compensation further exacerbates historical biases, favoring well-resourced farmers in access to on-farm research activities.
 Funders clearly have a role to play; researchers have highlighted barriers to budgeting for non-university research participants70, and while select funding agencies explicitly allow for and expect farmer-participant compensation (e.g., USDA-SARE), to our knowledge none provide guidance on how to craft compensation packages.

 Fair remuneration is in everyone’s best interests, as equitable partnerships are more likely to be sustained in the long-term71.
 For example, Practical Farmers has a robust farmer cooperator program that is still in operation after more than 30 years, a fact they attribute in part to their policy of monetarily compensating farmers for their participation in on-farm research (Supplemental Information).
 For comparison, the Iowa Nitrogen Initiative (see Leveraging Science) was not allocated money for farmer-participant compensation, and they have capacity for more participants than they can secure.
 While research on farmer compensation and project outcomes is scarce, blending of monetary compensation with other forms that support learning, sharing, development, and growth are likely to be most effective52,69, and could be used to specifically support institutionally-excluded groups’ needs (e.g., childcare, language interpretation).
-The authors provide examples of blended compensation packages that coincided with high participant satisfaction35 in supplemental files as a resource (Supplemental Information).
+We provide examples of blended compensation packages that coincided with high participant satisfaction and willingness to participate in subsequent grant activities related to conservation35 in supplemental files as a resource (Supplemental Information).
 Explicit attention to compensation is therefore an accessible way for agricultural researchers to support more equitable power relations in agriculture.

 3.2 Metrics for success